writecrow/lorem_gutenberg/README.md

 $text = LoremGutenberg::generate(array('author' => 'hardy', 'sentences' => 3));
 echo $text;
-// Will return an excerpt of 3 sentences from Thomas Hardy.</root>
+// Will return an excerpt of 3 sentences from Thomas Hardy.
 ```

 ## What authors are available?